 ‘Let’s go somewhere,’ Fleur said.
 ‘Somewhere nice.’

-‘I know a place in Paris,’ Fleur assured him, ‘but we need to go kidnap Gabby first.’
+‘I know a place in Paris,’ Fleur said ‘But we need to go kidnap Gabby first.’

 ‘We do?’
 A smile crept back onto Harry’s face.